Andros-Spica/hunter-prey-game-model/README.md

   - a successful shot, or
   - when hunters desist, considering success to be unlikely
-- Scale of seconds to hours, and metres to kilometres
-- The hunting bout contains phases from tracking to shooting, given that the sequence is often not a linear progression (e.g., tracking leading to dead ends, pursue not possible, etc).
+- Scale of seconds to hours, and metres to kilometres The hunting bout contains phases from tracking to shooting, given that the sequence is often not a linear progression (e.g., tracking leads to dead ends, pursuit is not possible, etc.).
 - Opposed goals: Hunters want to shoot and kill prey, and prey wants to escape hunters unharmed.
-- A hunting bout will end if there is a successful shot, or when hunters desist, e.g. by considering that future shots will be unlikely.
+A hunting bout ends if there is a successful shot or when hunters desist, e.g., by considering that future shots will be unlikely.
 - The hunting bout develops in the scale of hours and metres.
 - A complex game of presence, perception, stamina, speed, technology, and skill.
 The balance between the number of hunters for boosting perception and stealth to minimize the presence of the hunting party.
   - Hunters’ best outcome is approaching and shooting prey without first being detected.
-  - Prey’s best outcome is to detect hunters before they approach or to avoid their own detection altogether in the first place.
+  Prey’s best outcome is to detect hunters before they approach or to avoid detection altogether.
 - Hunter and prey properties that modify (increase or decrease) presence (e.g., camouflage, stealth skill, body size, etc.), perception (e.g., sight and auditory capabilities), speed, and stamina (genetic potential and current health state).
 - Mechanisms:
   - Movement